jialuechen/statsmaker/README.md

 </div>

 # StatsMaker
-Probabilitistic Programming Language for Market Microstructure Research
+Probabilitistic Programming Language for Market Microstructure

-Built on top of Ubers’ Pyro framework to provide modeling components for market participants behavior, order book dynamics and market impact.
+Built on top of Ubers’ Pyro framework to provide modeling components for market participants' behavior, order book dynamics and market impact.
 Built-in time-series and statistical arbitrage models can help practitioners quickly evaluate the market elasticity and exploit the short-term inefficiencies.

 ## Dependency
+* pyro
 * ultralytics
 * ultralyticsplus
 * CuPy